-Jackson College Sport Management program prepares students for careers in the global sport industry.
+The sport management program prepares students for careers in the global sport industry.
 The associate degree curriculum explores the cultural and business impact of sport through hands-on, real-word case studies and internships.
 This program develops strong skills in critical business areas of sport including management, communication, marketing, accounting, leadership, entrepreneurship, and human resource management.